truenas/documentation/content/SCALE/SCALEUIReference/Datasets/_index.md

 {{< expand "Tree Table Role Icons" "v" >}}
 Dataset tree table roles are represented by icons.
 Hover over the icons to view the description or icon label.
 Roles in the dataset tree correspond to the **[Roles widget](#roles-widget)**.
-A dataset with an active task include an activity spinner when that task is in progress.
+A dataset with an active task includes an activity spinner when that task is in progress.
 {{< truetable >}}
 | Role | Icon | Description |
 |------|------|-------------|